 Being a couple means taking the time to get to know each other better.
 It doesn’t have to be a whole lesson plan about the ins and outs of dating so-and-so.
 You can simply learn from each other as the relationship progresses.

 As time goes on, you’ll discover your partner’s good parts, as well as the bad.
-You’ll notice the little things that make them happy, and the big things that make them sad.
+You’ll notice the little things that make them happy and the big things that make them sad.
 When you start to put all these together, you realize that the person you love is just human—but that’s what makes them so special.

 However, as time continues, you either part ways or grow old together, all while still learning new things every day.
 Isn’t that the best part about being with someone you love?
+You never run out of new things to learn about them.
 [Read: 36 random funny questions for flirty guys and girls]

 Don’t forget to have fun while you’re doing this.
-Don’t be disappointed if your partner doesn’t know the answer, because the point of these questions is for you to learn more about one another.
+Don’t be disappointed if your partner doesn’t know the answer because the point of these questions is for you to learn more about one another.
+If they don’t know the answer, it lets you have a conversation about it.

 Just appreciate the fact that you’re learning even more about your partner.
-And remember: exercises and conversations like these are what makes relationships better, because they build connection and intimacy.
+And remember: exercises and conversations like these make relationships better because they build connection and intimacy.
 They also allow you to open up more than you’ve ever opened up in the past.

 These questions are designed to let your partner know about the little things that you’d like them to notice.
 It can also be about your deepest desires and how you approach things in life.